nhtnhanbn/nhtnhanbn.github.io/_repository/vicyp24.md

 I joined the Whitehorse City Council's Youth Parliament team this year.
 The [Victorian Youth Parliament](https://vicyouth.ymca.org.au/learning-and-leadership/youth-parliament) has young Victorians 16-25 years old draft a bill in teams of six, then debate and vote on them over a few days at Parliament House.
 Participants also get the chance to deliver a member's statement, in the style of an adjournment debate.
 Additionally, there is a national matter of public importance which is debated at all Youth Parliaments around Australia, which this year was on regulation of monopoly.
 In debates, youth parliamentarians are assigned a specific side to debate on but ultimately have an unbound conscience vote.

 At Parliament House I gave a number of speeches, all with a time limit of two minutes.
 While certain fellow youth parliamentarians were impressively intent about using the programme and their speeches to make/test actual change and influence MPs, I saw it as mainly a performance aimed at the audience sitting in the green house with me.
-Whilst the programme is for participants aged 16-25 years, this year especially had a younger, overwhelmingly school student cohort.
+Whilst the programme is for participants aged 16-25 years (I was 20 years old), this year especially had a younger, overwhelmingly school student cohort.
 These were the people I had in mind when I spoke, and what I spoke was naturally not necessarily what I believe.
+Neither did I prioritise conforming to the broader strategy and context of my side of the debate.

-I have decided to post a few of my speeches.
+I have decided to post a selection of my speeches.
 The ones that I wrote out are a small minority (and even then sometimes incomplete with space for improvisation), so speeches for which I hold few or no notes cannot yet be published.
 Some others would have been recorded or transcribed, but these have not yet been made available.

 ### School costs